kubagalecki/L3STER/include/l3ster/mapping/README.md

-# Mapping_c
+# `mapping`

-This directory contains functionality related to Mapping_c quantities between reference and physical spaces
+This directory contains functionality related to mapping quantities between reference and physical spaces